jls42/leapmultix/README.en.md

 # Install dependencies
 npm install

-# Launch the development server (option 1)
+# Start the development server (option 1)
 npm run serve
-# The application will be accessible at http://localhost:8080 (or the next available port)
+# The application will be accessible at http://localhost:8080 (or next available port)

 # Or with Python (option 2)
 python3 -m http.server 8000